OpenTermsArchive/engine/README.md

 1. If not done already, follow the previous part with the repo of your choice.
 2. In the base folder of the previous step (i.e., not _in_ the previous folder, but _where the previous folder is_), clone the core engine: `git clone git@github.com:ambanum/OpenTermsArchive.git`.
-3. Go into the cloned folder and install dependencies: `cd contrib-declarations; npm install`.
+3. Go into the cloned folder and install dependencies: `cd template-declarations; npm install`.
 4. If you are using the main repo, you are done, go to step 6.
 5. If you are using a special repo instance (e.g., `dating-declarations`), create a new [config file](#configuring), `config/development.json`, and add:
     ```json